An Expert in Your Niche

 Double check any facts you are giving.
 Avoid giving info on areas you are not sure about – wrong info could reflect badly on you, or even cause someone big problems.

 Remember that at all times you are representing yourself as your brand.
 Think carefully about your use of language.
-If the person you are replying to is clearly a newbie in this field, do not use complicated terms but aim for simplicity.
+If the person you are replying to is clearly a newbie in this field, don’t use complicated terms but aim for simplicity.
 Never say anything that you would not want to later be found by someone searching for you online.
 As a general rule of thumb, think of everything you post online as being totally out in the public.

 As someone who enjoys reading forums myself, I have seen a lot of people who enjoy correcting others.
 They are quick to jump on anyone who is doing something wrong, and make sure they know about it!

 Whilst it is, of course, a good thing to try to help someone, be sure that the help is actually required first.
-There is an old saying “If you can’t say something nice, don’t say anything at all” and this is worth keeping in the back of your mind.
+There is an old saying “If you can’t say something nice, don’t say anything at all” and this is well worth keeping in the back of your mind.

 Be charitable.
 People make mistakes, they mess up, they do things they shouldn’t and they say things that may sting far more than intended.